GluuFederation/docs-casa-prod/docs/source/developer/intro-plugin.md

 ##### CustomScript

 The class `org.gluu.casa.core.model.CustomScript` represents a Gluu custom interception script.
 This class is useful for plugins working with authentication methods since those are parameterized via the configuration properties of scripts.
 You will find method `Utils.scriptConfigPropertiesAsMap` useful for easily reading a script properties set.

+##### Client

+The class `org.gluu.casa.core.model.Client` represents an OpenId Connect Client defined in the Gluu Server.
+To see the list of defined clients visit `OpenID Connect` > `Clients` in oxTrust admin console.

 ## Anatomy of a plugin